Achiefs/documentation.achiefs.github.io/index.md

 - *File watcher*.
 FIM will emit events on any produced action over your files.
 It will enhance your environment to the next level of security.
 - *Real time alerting*.
 FIM works in real time.
 Any change in your files will trigger at the moment.
 - *Fast and reliable*.
 With rust language at the heart of FIM code.
 It allows us to produce faster, safer and more reliable code.
 - *Ingester integrated*.
-FIM supports native events sent to any current indexer like OpenSearch, ElasticSearch and Wazuh indexer.
+FIM supports native events sent to any current indexer like OpenSearch/ElasticSearch and Splunk indexer.
 Enhance your experience.
 - *Identification of changes* in content, attributes, ownership or permissions.
 - *Extended detected event data*, using Audit Linux daemon.
 Retrieve who produces an event and which command produces it.
 - *Historical logs* storage of detected events.